clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 If one already knows Stata or similar software, why use R?

-* R is free, so you don't need a terminal server.
+* R is *free*, so you don't need a terminal server.
 * R has a *very* large community.
 * R can handle virtually any data format.
 * R is object oriented and makes replication easy.
-* R can do *everything*.
+* R is a *language* so it can do *everything*.
+* R is a good stepping stone to other languages like Python.

 R Studio
 ========================================================
 incremental: true

-R Studio is a "front-end" for R that can make your life easier.
+R Studio is a "front-end" or integrated development encironment (IDE) for R that can make your life *easier*.

 RStudio can: